AequilibraE/QAequilibraE/docs/source/menus_in_detail/pathscomputation.rst

     :align: center
     :alt: Skim iterations

+Next, we can choose to run a select link analysis.

 The final step is to setup the assignment itself.

 Here we select the fields for: